 Yesterday I talked about how Henrietta Leavitt discovered the period-luminosity relation for Cepheid variable stars, and how that allows us to determine the distances of galaxies.
-You can see this relation in the image below, which plots the brightness of several Cepheid variables versus their period.
+You can see this relation in the image above, which plots the brightness of several Cepheid variables versus their period.
 As you can see, there is a simple relation between them.

 Since Leavitt’s discovery of this relation in the early 1900s, Cepheid variables have been used to determine cosmic distances.
 It is one of the “standard candles” that we use to determine things like the expansion of the universe.
 Of course you might notice that the stars don’t follow this relation exactly.
 Some are a bit brighter than expected, and some a bit dimmer.
 This means when we observe a Cepheid variable in a distant galaxy there’s a bit of uncertainty to the galaxy’s distance.